When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Length 1 Year or Less

-Level 1 and Level 2: To qualify for an Alberta Occupational Certificate based on a recognized credential a person must find a suitable employer and complete a minimum of 1000 hours of hands on work experience over 12 months.
+Level 2: To qualify for an Alberta Occupational Certificate based on a recognized credential a person must complete a minimum of 1000 hours of hands-on-work experience over 12 months, and also successfully complete Cathodic Protection - Level One certification or equivalencies.

 - Part Time Only